UBC-CIC/Student-Connect-App/docs/DatabaseSchemas.md

     List of strings representing the categories the blog falls under ],
-  "excerpt": Small description about the blog post, includes HTML Tags, "mediaImages": {    // Contains thumnbail images if the blog post has a cover image attached
+  "excerpt": Small description about the blog post, includes HTML Tags, "mediaImages": {    // Contains thumnbail images if the blog post has a cover image attached.
+Empty array if no image attached
     "fullImage": Link to full-sized image,
     "mediumImage": Link the medium size crop of the cover image, medium as defined by Wordpress }